zenml-io/zenml/docs/book/mlops_stacks/metadata_stores/sqlite.md

 ---
-description: Store ML metadata on your local filesystem
+description: How to store ML metadata in a SQLite database on your local filesystem
 ---

 The SQLite Metadata Store is a built-in ZenML [Metadata Store](./overview.md)